interactivethings/swiss-maps/README.md

 This repo hosts Swiss canton and municipality geodata in open formats that can be used to build static and interactive maps (e.g. with [D3](http://d3js.org)).

-Following formats are available or planned for the near future:
+The following formats are available:

 - [ESRI Shapefile](http://en.wikipedia.org/wiki/Shapefile)
 - [GeoJSON](http://www.geojson.org/)